incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  runEffectDurationMs, // the duration of the run effect in Ms resetStateOnDispose, // whether to reset state to initial status when no subscribers are left initialValue, // the initial value when creating an instance fork, // whether to fork in provider from the given instnace
+  runEffectDurationMs, // the duration of the run effect in Ms resetStateOnDispose, // whether to reset state to initial status when no subscribers are left initialValue, // the initial value when creating an instance fork, // whether to fork in given instnace
   forkConfig: {
-    key, // the key to give to the new instance keepState, // copy the state from the initial instance keepCache, // copy the cache from the initial instance }, hoist, // whether to hoist the instance to the nearest provider
+    key, // the key to give to the new instance keepState, // copy the state from the initial instance keepCache, // copy the cache from the initial instance }, lazy, // whether to automatically run the producer if the condition is truthy autoRunArgs, // the args to give to the producer when auto running
-  hoistConfig: {
-    override, // whether to override any existing instance }, lazy, // whether to automatically run the producer if the condition is truthy autoRunArgs, // the args to give to the producer when auto running